Diya579/neevamind/README.md

 ## How It Works

 1. Users sign up with a secure account.
-2. They write daily diary entries or speak their thoughts aloud using the voice journaling option.
+2. They write daily diary entries.
 3. The app's AI engine analyzes entries for patterns in language, memory, attention, and mood.
 4. Personalized feedback and long-term progress reports are displayed on the dashboard.
 5. Data remains fully private and secure.